 Yahoo Life is committed to finding you the best products at the best prices.
 We may receive a share from purchases made via links on this page.
 Pricing and availability are subject to change.

 Working from home has its good points and its bad points.
 Among the potentially bad points is proximity to the fridge and pantry, which can be rough on your snacking habits—especially during that afternoon energy dip.

 The solution?
-A dedicated stash of healthy work-from-home snacks rich in nutrients and flavor, to keep you going—without going overboard.
+A dedicated stash of healthy work-from-home goodies rich in nutrients and flavor to keep you going—without going overboard.

 “Ideally, you’d eat something that provides a combination of fiber, protein and/or fat,” registered dietitian Jessica Cording, author of The Little Book of Game-Changers, tells Yahoo Life.
 “That helps stabilize blood sugar and give you energy so you don’t get hangry.”

 What’s the big deal about stabilizing blood sugar?
 And what’s the downside to an endless bag of pretzels?
 Gina Keatley, a certified dietitian-nutritionist practicing in New York City, explains to Yahoo Life: “You can fall into a ‘carb coma’ after very starchy or sugar-filled snacks.”
 The right balance of nutrients—fiber, protein and fat—makes a huge difference.